f5devcentral/nap-dos-elk-dashboards/README.md

 # nap-dos-elk-dashboards
-NGINX App Protect Denial of Service dashboard based for the ELK stack
+NGINX App Protect Denial of Service dashboard for the ELK stack